Review by SethBlizzard

 Take the first level.
 To the untrained eye, it seems virtually impossible to do anything.
 Once you figure out its few secrets, though, you can finish it in a flash.
 Other levels rely more on the danger of the guards to keep you at bay (the second and third levels are particularly merciless in that area).
 Other levels are so complicated you might be just tempted to throw caution to the winds and rush after the first gold you see.
 By doing so you will, of course, have rendered completing the level impossible.
 Each and every stash of gold is strategically placed, and you will have to think creatively in order to get them.
 This often includes playing with the amount of time a piece of floor will stay vanished after you've destroyed it.
 Taking advantage of that is something that should become second nature to you quickly.

 Having said that, I still have to berate the game for its controls.
 Often, you have to stand in the exact right spot in order to vanish a patch of floor, and this often happens at very inconvenient times, especially when time is of the essence as much as in this game.
 A less severe berth is the loss of the traditional end of a level.
 In the first game, you had a scene where your little protagonist climbs to the top of the ladder.
-In Championship Lode Runner, once the ladder is out of the level, that's that, you just get a screen with your statistics.
-Not that severe a flaw, more of a nostalgic twinge.
+In Championship Lode Runner, once you climb the ladder is out of the level, that's that, you just get a screen with your statistics.
+Not that severe a flaw, but it is considerably poorer presentation.

 Be that as it may, Championship Lode Runner achieves exactly what it set out to do; to create a spiked-up version of the predecessor.
 Anyone trying it out should have got themselves familiar with the concept by playing the first game, or you'll lose any interest in the game immediately due to lack of progress.
 Even if you are familiar with the first game, Championship Lode Runner is unforgiving, and you have to be serious about devoting thought to it in order to proceed.